Natasha-4/AWS_Cloud_Security_Monitoring-Hardening_Project/README.md

 -Linux (Ubuntu)

 Outcome:
 The EC2 instance was successfully secured and monitored.
-The CloudWatch alarm tracks CPU usage and sends an email alert if usage exceeds the defined threshold.

-Te EC2 instance was successfully secured and monitored.
-The CloudWatch alarm tracks CPU usage and sends an email alert if usage exceeds the defined threshold.
+The CLoudWatch alarm tracks CPU usage and sends an email alert if usage exceeds the defined threshold.